Is wine bad for you?

 Sure, there’s not as much research behind internal regulation as there is for the five main principles listed above.

 But the benefits of internal regulation far outweigh the scientific uncertainty and potential exceptions.
-And you really don’t have to take our word for it.
-You can test it out for yourself.

 Need to evaluate other nutritional strategies?
 Use this process.